 This programme of tours was genuinely pioneering in style and spirit.
 Without the modern road network that we take for granted today, touring through the Scottish Highlands could be a rather arduous and daunting affair.

-Like now, a popular destination was the Isle of Skye.
-In the early days to reach the island coaches had to be driven across narrow planks to board the small ferry for the crossing.
+At the time, a popular destination was the Isle of Skye.
+In the early days, to reach the island, coaches had to be driven across narrow planks to board the small ferry for the crossing.

 Thankfully, today’s Skye Bridge makes visiting the Magical Isle a great deal easier.